Megwana/battleship01/README.md

 - Players can no longer input their first name with any digits, it will only allow 1 letter or more.

 4. The game would print the old guess board from the previous game if the player opted 'y' to play again.
 To fix this, I created a reset_board function.
 That will reset the board and hidden pattern.
 This is then called after the welcome function in the `main` game play.

+To conclude, the game use to previously break due to lack of error/exception handling which allowed blank entries to be input.
+However, this is no longer an issues and the game runs consistently.

 # Deployment